Support & Resources

 - have had a recent vaccination or are scheduled to receive vaccinations

 - are pregnant or planning to become pregnant.
-Females who are able to become pregnant should use effective birth control (contraception) during treatment with Rituxan and for 12 months after the last dose of Rituxan
+Females who are able to become pregnant: the patient’s health care provider should do a pregnancy test to see if they are pregnant before starting Rituxan and should use effective birth control (contraception) during treatment with Rituxan and for 12 months after the last dose of Rituxan

 - are breastfeeding or plan to breastfeed.
-Patients should not breastfeed during treatment and for at least 6 months after the last dose of Rituxan
+Patients should not breastfeed during treatment and for 6 months after the last dose of Rituxan

 - are taking any medications, including prescription and over-the-counter medicines, vitamins, and herbal supplements